patrickbucher/paedubucher.ch/articles.md/four-in-a-row-in-haskell-part-1.md

 In a [recent interview](https://youtu.be/O9upVbGSBFo?t=3741), Brian W. Kernighan said that he always re-implements the same program when he's learning a new programming language.
-In his case, it's a programm to process a text file containing tabular data.
+In his case, it's a programm to process a text file containing a variable number of lines.
 In this task, his programming language AWK (Kernighan is the «K» in «AWK») shines, for it was designed for that kind of a task.

 Such a _stock program_ allows to evaluate a programming language from a certain perspective.
 Different programs offer different perspectives.
 I personally